ibm-cloud-docs/hlf-support/howto/console-deploy-k8-firewall.md

 ## Before you begin
 {: #deploy-k8-prerequisites-firewall}

-1. The {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric can be installed only on the [Supported Platforms](/docs/hlf-support?topic=hlf-support-console-ocp-about#console-ocp-about-prerequisites){: external}.
+1. The {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric can be installed only on the [Supported Platforms](/docs/hlf-support?topic=hlf-support-console-ocp-about#console-ocp-about-prerequisites){: external}

 2. You need to install and connect to your cluster by using the [kubectl CLI](https://kubernetes.io/docs/tasks/tools/install-kubectl){: external} to deploy the platform.